Slawek-Le/ToDo-app/README.md

 # To Do app  in React + Vite

-A simple to do App for frontend only.
+A simple to do app for frontend only.